columnar-tech/dbc/docs/reference/cli.md

 `--file`

-:   Path to the [drivers list](../concepts/drivers_list.md) file to sync.
+:   Path to a [driver list](../concepts/driver_list.md) file to sync.
 Defaults to `dbc.toml` in the current working directory.

 `--level`